dautermann/VeraText/README.md

 2. Copy the VeraTextLib dylib into the "`MacOS`" folder hiding inside TextEdit's application bundle.

-3. Inject the VeraTextLib dylib via this command:

-"`/PATH/TO/optool install -c load -p "@executable_path/VeraTextLib.framework/VeraTextLib" -t /private/tmp/TextEdit.app/Contents/MacOS/TextEdit`"
+3. Inject the VeraTextLib dylib via this command: ```/PATH/TO/optool install -c load -p "@executable_path/VeraTextLib.framework/VeraTextLib" -t /private/tmp/TextEdit.app/Contents/MacOS/TextEdit```

 4. For your modified TextEdit to run, you need to re-codesign it.
-I did it via:

-"`codesign --force -s "Developer ID Application: Michael Dautermann" /private/tmp/TextEdit.app`"
+I did it via: ```codesign --force -s "Developer ID Application: Michael Dautermann" /private/tmp/TextEdit.app```

 5. Now launch TextEdit and create a new document.
 Type in some text.